-- 7.1 Ships other than chemical tankers or bulk carriers for the carriage of noxious liquid substances (supply vessels for MODU and FOP; dry cargo ships certified to carry vegetable oils in bulk) shall comply with the applicable provisions of IMO resolution A.673(16), as amended in accordance with IMO resolution MSC.236(82), and IMO resolution MEPC.148(54). - 7.2 Construction and equipment of ships other than chemical tankers or bulk carriers for the carriage of noxious liquid substances, which carry noxious liquid substances in bulk shall be such as to minimize uncontrolled discharge of such substances into the sea. - 7.3 A technical justification, agreed with the shipowner, of the possibility and conditions of carriage of noxious liquid substances in bulk by the ship shall be submitted to the Register for approval.
+- 7.1 Ships other than chemical tankers or ships carrying liquefied gases in bulk, which are certified to carry noxious liquid substances in bulk (supply vessels; dry cargo ships certified to carry vegetable oils in bulk) shall comply with the applicable provisions of IMO resolutions A.1122(30) and MEPC.148(54). - 7.2 Construction and equipment of ships other than chemical tankers or bulk carriers for the carriage of noxious liquid substances, which carry noxious liquid substances in bulk shall be such as to minimize uncontrolled discharge of such substances into the sea. - 7.3 A technical justification, agreed with the shipowner, of the possibility and conditions of carriage of noxious liquid substances in bulk by the ship shall be submitted to the Register for approval.
 The technical justification shall consider the category of the substance to be carried, equipment available on board and shall contain a list of specifications and practical requirements to be complied with on ships carrying noxious liquid substances, which are indicated in the IBC Code. - 7.4 The provisions of 6.3 may be waived in respect of ships for which the carriage of a particular noxious liquid substance is predestined by their purpose and for which the requirements of 6.3 shall be complied with and approved in the ship's design and technical documentation. - 7.5 The provisions of this Part do not cover process discharges of fishing and fish processing vessels, which are the result of fishing products processing, except cod-liver oil discharges.
-Observance of procedural requirements with regard to these discharges is within the shipowner's competence. - 7.6 Fish transport vessels carrying cod-liver oil may be covered by regulation 4.1.3 of Annex II to MARPOL 73/78, according to which the Administration may permit the carriage of vegetable oils and cod-liver oil on type 3 ships, provided the requirements of this regulation as regards cargo tanks location against the ship's shell plating are complied with.
+Observance of procedural requirements with regard to these discharges is within the shipowner's competence. - 7.6 Fish transport vessels carrying cod-liver oil may be covered by regulation 4.1.3 of Annex II to MARPOL 73/78, according to which the Administration may permit the carriage of vegetable oils and cod-liver oil on type 3 ships, provided the requirements of this regulation as regards cargo tanks location against the ship's shell plating are complied with. - 7.7 The requirements may be waived in respect of fishing vessels, the technological equipment of which is intended for the production and storage of cod-liver oil.